The Petit Lenormand deck is available now. Limited stock

 17 Stork

-A profound change of direction hides behind the end of this commitment.
+A significant change of direction lies behind the conclusion of this commitment.

 transition mutation life reorientation